cgeneske/CyberArkEPMLCDLifecycle/README.md

 $OnboardingSafesLinux = "EPMLCDNix01","EPMLCDNix02","EPMLCDNix03"
 ```

-This configuration establishes 3 Safes for on-boarding distribution, and uniquely for each platform type.
+This configuration establishes 3 Safes for onboarding distribution, and uniquely for each platform type.

-During the on-boarding motion, the utility will automatically analyze the current account quantities in all Safes for the respective pool and leverage the Safe with the lowest quantity of accounts for each candidate that is considered for on-boarding.
-If all Safes are at an even quantity, the distribution will follow a round-robin on-boarding pattern.
+During the onboarding motion, the utility will automatically analyze the current account quantities in all Safes for the respective pool and leverage the Safe with the lowest quantity of accounts for each candidate that is considered for onboarding.
+If all Safes are at an even quantity, the distribution will follow a round-robin onboarding pattern.

 If you wish to add another Safe as you scale up your deployment, you may do so at any time, by simply adding a new Safe to PAM, ensuring you add the solution's API user with appropriate privileges, and then adding this to the end of the list in the respective script variable.
-During the next and subsequent executions, on-boarding will prefer this Safe until it reaches equilibrium with other Safes in the pool.
+During the next and subsequent executions, onboarding will prefer this Safe until it reaches equilibrium with other Safes in the pool.

-The utility will <u>warn</u> you if all Safes would exceed `28,000` accounts as a result of an on-boarding motion and will <u>**abort**</u> the on-boarding motion entirely, prior to initiating, if all Safes would exceed `30,000` accounts.
+The utility will <u>warn</u> you if all Safes would exceed `18,000` accounts as a result of an onboarding motion and will <u>**abort**</u> the onboarding motion entirely, prior to initiating, if all Safes would exceed `20,000` accounts.

 ## Logging and Reporting
 Being designed to run both interactively and non-interactively, this utility automatically generates log files during each execution.
 Log files will follow a naming convention of `<SCRIPT NAME>_<CURRENT DATE/TIME IN MM-dd-yyyy_HHmmss>.log`.
 These log files are created in a `"Logs"` subfolder which will be created by the utility if it does not exist, in the same directory that contains the script file.

-A CSV report is generated containing all accounts that are candidates for on/off-boarding when running in Report-Only mode.
-When running in production mode, the report will contain all accounts wherein on/off-boarding was attempted, along with its success or failure.
+A CSV report is generated containing all accounts that are candidates for on/offboarding when running in Report-Only mode.
+When running in production mode, the report will contain all accounts wherein on/offboarding was attempted along with its success or failure.
+In either mode, the report will also contain all accounts or endpoints that were skipped or ignored due to an influencing configuration (i.e. `$OffboardingDelayDays` or `$SkipOnboarding` are set for example).

 These reports are intended to simplify any subsequent data processing and review over lifecycle activities.
 Report files will follow a naming convention of `<SCRIPT_NAME>_<CURRENT DATE/TIME IN MM-dd-yyyy_HHmmss>.csv` for standard executions, and will include a `_RO.csv` tail for Report-Only executions.
 These CSV reports are created automatically in a `"Reports"` subfolder, which will be created by the utility if it does not exist, in the same directory that contains the script file.
-A report file will not be persisted, if it would contain no entries (i.e. executions where no accounts were identified as candidates for on/off-boarding).
+A report file will not be persisted, if it would contain no entries (i.e. executions where no accounts were identified as candidates for on/offboarding).

 >**NOTE:** The script will immediately abort if the log file or report file cannot be created!
 As a result, it is important you ensure that the executing security principal (e.g. user or service account) has the necessary NTFS permissions in the script's directory to create the Logs and Reports folder, along with the respective files within.
 Run the script interactively to observe the error you're receiving in console if this should occur.